aiven/terraform-provider-aiven/docs/resources/pg.md

 - `dbname` (String) Database name for bootstrapping the initial connection.
 Example: `defaultdb`.
 - `ignore_dbs` (String) Comma-separated list of databases, which should be ignored during migration (supported by MySQL and PostgreSQL only at the moment).
 Example: `db1,db2`.
+- `ignore_roles` (String) Comma-separated list of database roles, which should be ignored during migration (supported by PostgreSQL only at the moment).
+Example: `role1,role2`.
 - `method` (String) Enum: `dump`, `replication`.
 The migration method to be used (currently supported only by Redis, Dragonfly, MySQL and PostgreSQL service types).
 - `password` (String, Sensitive) Password for authentication with the server where to migrate data from.
 Example: `jjKk45Nnd`.
 - `ssl` (Boolean) The server where to migrate data from is secured with SSL.
 Default: `true`.